 Bottom Line

 Delta status can be lucrative, but it isn’t for everyone.
-With massive changes on the horizon for earning that status, it's especially true.
+With massive changes recently for earning that status, it's especially true.

 Even if you prefer flying Delta, the average traveler is almost always better off as a free agent – following cheap fares rather than airline loyalty.
 The perks for lower levels (Silver and Gold) generally aren’t worth the additional costs you’ll pay to get there.
 It’s better suited for employees whose businesses foot the bill for their frequent travel.